Weathering the Storm: How to Prepare Your Pool and Spa for a Hurricane in 5 Easy Steps

-As hurricane season approaches, homeowners in Tampa are urged to take proactive steps to safeguard their property.
-This includes outdoor spaces that often get overlooked, such as pools and spas.
+As hurricane season approaches, homeowners in Tampa need to take proactive steps to safeguard their property.
+This includes pools and spas!
 Whether your home features a newly installed system or a pool remodel, preparing your aquatic amenities properly can help minimize potential damage.
-For those in need of post-storm recovery, professional services such as pool repair are often required, especially in storm-prone regions like Tampa.

 Below, we outline five practical and manageable steps to help you prepare your pool and spa before a hurricane makes landfall.